webiny/docs.webiny.com/docs/developer-tutorials/local-setup.md

 its own build process.
 For each of the apps (`admin`, `site` and `api`) open a separate terminal window:

-### Starting an API server
+### Starting all of your functions
 ```
-cd packages/api && yarn start
+webiny start-functions
 ```

 Once the API is started, it is available at `http://localhost:{port}/function/api`.
+To use the GraphQL Playground, simply open the above URL in the browser.

-You can use one of the following tools to introspect the GraphQL schema:
+You can also use one of the following tools to introspect the GraphQL schema:
 - https://github.com/prisma/graphql-playground
 - https://github.com/skevy/graphiql-app

 ### Starting an app build
 To start an `admin` app dev build:
 ```
-cd packages/admin && yarn start
+webiny start-app admin
 ```

 Once the `admin` app starts, login using the following credentials: